-Olga Filatova is a research fellow in the faculty of biology at Moscow State University in Russia.
+Olga Filatova is a research fellow in the department of biology at the University of Southern Denmark.

 All whales, dolphins, and porpoises—also called cetaceans—move across large areas of ocean, making it difficult to protect their entire range.
 So, conservation efforts typically focus on habitat essential for their survival.
 Whales and their habitat in the Russian Pacific are no different, but they are increasingly threatened by industrial activities, severe overfishing, and hunting and live capturing of some smaller species such as beluga and orcas.